danwing/settle-requirements/draft-wing-settle-requirements.md

 # Technical Requirements

+The goal is to work out the engineering tradeoff around {{zookotriangle}}.
+Specifically it says there are three aspects that must be traded off:

+* Human-meaningful
+* Secure
+* Decentralized

 ## Naming

 PKIX certificates are a centralized naming scheme derived from DNS.
-These names have (the possibility of) being human-readable names.
+These names have (the possibility of) having human-readable names.
 But the most significant property is uniqueness -- each name has its own identity and that identity can be proven.

 A system that does not rely on centralized naming lacks this inherient